ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 ```

 ### Using a `.Factory()` to instantiate a handler for each message
-Note that this handler implements IDisposable, which is not a requirement.
+Note!
+The handler in this example implements IDisposable, but it is not a requirement.
 When using a factory to instantiate an IDisposable type, the type is automatically disposed when the message has been handled.
 This approach can come in handy and simplify your code if, for example, your handler class use resources that can can only be used for a short period of time.

 ```csharp
 internal class ReadmeFactoryHandler : IMessageHandler<ExampleMessage>, IDisposable
 {
     public void Dispose()